matterbridge-org/matterbridge/docs/protocols/matrix/settings.md

 ## DeviceID

-The device id use when accessing E2EE encryption in an encryption database.
+The device id use when logging in with MxID.

-Unless this option is set, the Matrix client is unencrypted.
+Unless this option is set, the Matrix client is unencrypted and MxID based login won't work.

 - Setting: **OPTIONAL**
 - Format: *string*